 Volunteer work parties tackle specific tasks at Nature Conservancy preserves including invasive plant removal, brush cutting, seed collecting and planting.
 New volunteers are always welcome!
 Work party leaders will contact regular attendees with information about upcoming land management projects and scheduled work parties.
-Click here for a printable version of the volunteer events and work party newsletter (161 KB pdf).

 Kudos to Volunteers

 Thank you to the many dedicated volunteers in our Door Peninsula Project area for their long-standing involvement in our stewardship work throughout Door County.
 They have spent many hours planting trees, hand-pulling and cutting invasive plants, removing structures and garbage, aiding in scientific research, and enthusiastically sharing information and knowledge with their friends and neighbors.
 Your commitment to preserving Door County’s unique diversity, wild places, and open spaces does not go unnoticed and has significantly contributed to our success on the Door Peninsula.

 Dress appropriately for outdoor, grubby work.
 Long pants, a long-sleeved shirt and sturdy footwear re essential, and always bring work gloves.
 If brush pile burning is mentioned in the work description, please DO NOT wear synthetic clothing (polyester, fleece, etc.) as it will melt or easily get burn holes in it from embers.
 Eye protection is always a good idea as well!

 In most cases, work parties go on regardless of the weather, but we will cancel in the event of pouring rain or hazardous weather like thunderstorms.
 Watch for instructions about weather in individual work party descriptions.
 If you’re not sure, call the work party leader early the morning of the scheduled work day.

 Dane / Iowa Counties